Webinar

 Early Access Program for Next-Gen Monetization Solution

-Willem: So we are launching an early access program where we try to try to get more ideas from you guys on what else we can build and how we should build.
-Ideas which already came up was like maybe we can schedule ad breaks directly from the CMS, which makes the whole workflow from an operational point easier.
-Audio-only ads have come up, even the fact that if you start doing side-by-side ads now, then actually you could keep your full replacement ad but the value actually increases.
+Willem: So we are launching an early access program where we try to get more ideas from you guys on what else we can build and how we should build.
+Ideas which already came up was like - maybe we can schedule ad breaks directly from the CMS, which makes the whole workflow from an operational point easier.
+Audio-only ads have come up, even the fact that if you start doing side-by-side format ads now, then actually you could keep your full replacement ad but the value actually increases.
 So suddenly we're adding value to the standard as well, which is a great idea.

 Michel: And that was a super idea already launched by one of the customers using it today, it's like - I'm actually going to charge advertisers more for the full screen experience because I don't want that, because it kills the engagement.
 So for me, full screen ads still possible, but actually that's going to cost more, the default is going to be a side by side or an L-mark.
-So yeah, interesting ideas.
+So yeah, interesting ideas!
 Not saying these are right or wrong, but love to hear more and capture more, right?

 Willem: Yes.
 And as I already alluded to it, we'd love to, so these are ideas from us, and ideas from our customers and we like to even get more ideas.
 So we are launching an early access program for this next gen monetization solution.
-So take your phones, scan the QR code.
-It brings you to a landing page where you can sign up for the early access program.
+So take your phones, scan the QR code, which brings you to a landing page where you can sign up for the early access program.
 What do you get in return?
 You get early access to our product.
 You can shape its development with your feedback.
 Co-create a solution tailored to your needs.
 We obviously, we will engage with you to understand your use case better and to explore how our solution should be built.
 We can set up POCs to show you that you can now monetize your streams more effectively.
 So yeah, we will keep a bit on this slide so people can take their phones.

 Michel: Phones to take a photo of us to Willem or of the QR code, do you think?